Workflows & Recipes

 )[:5]

-The agent produces a table that answers the original question -- ranked by risk-adjusted real yield, not headline APY.
+The agent produces a table that answers the original question, ranked by risk-adjusted real yield rather than headline APY.

 Example agent prompt (if you're orchestrating via Claude, not Python)